 Our Other Projects

-- We organize and deliver food baskets to families at Thanksgiving, Christmas, and Easter.
+- We organize and deliver food baskets to families at Thanksgiving and Christmas.

 - A Giving Tree brings joy to many during the Christmas season and in the summer when we sponsor “Christmas in July” to help with school expenses.